hyyan/woo-poly-integration/readme.txt

 = 0.20 =
 * Added the ability to sync total_sales when stock value is changed
 * Added the ability to combine product report with its translation
+* Added the ability to combine category report with its translation
 * Fixed database error in sales_be_category reports

 = 0.19 =